 - Take more food, water and suncream than you need.
 Even if you are going for a short trip, definitely take more food, water and suncream than you think you will need.
 It is easy to be out paddling longer than you intended.
 Maybe because you under-estimated the distance, or you have to paddle against tide or wind, or maybe you are just having a great time relaxing … either way, it is not a problem if you are fed, hydrated and protected from the sun.

 - Take a map or a smart phone.
-I love kayaking in the Gold Coast but it is so easy to get lost … they all look the same!
+Kayaking in the canals on the Gold Coast is awesome, but it is so easy to get lost … they all look the same!
 Fortunately, I have always had a map or my smart phone with me and been able to get out safely.
 I will NEVER go kayaking without my smart phone these days.
 An added bonus is that I get to take pictures that I can share with others.

 - Weather – look for low wind, first and foremost.
 I don’t enjoy paddling against the wind, but as a beginner, it can be a bit scary if you find you are paddling hard and not going anywhere!
 This isn’t something that belongs just in a beginners guide to kayaking, it’s relevant for experienced kayaks as well.
 Avoid any chance of a storm and dress according to the temperature.
 Remember – it is often a bit cooler on the water than on land.
 Be prepared for the possibility of falling in the water – take a towel and a change of warm clothes in a dry bag.

 - Beware of whitewater and tides.
 Whitewater kayaking is a skill and not something you should tackle as a beginner by yourself.
 Tides are not such a big deal, they just take a little planning.
 If you are a beginner, it would be better to go paddling for the first few times in a lake.
 In a lake there are no tides, nor current, nor whitewater to contend with.